-This Evidence of Coverage is part of our contract with you about how CHRISTUS Health Plan Generations covers your care.
-Other parts of this contract include your enrollment form, the List of Covered Drugs (Formulary), and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
+This Evidence of Coverage is part of our contract with you about how CHRISTUS Health Plan Guardian covers your care.
+Other parts of this contract include your enrollment form and any notices you receive from us about changes to your coverage or conditions that affect your coverage.
 These notices are sometimes called "riders" or "amendments."

-The contract is in effect for months in which you are enrolled in CHRISTUS Health Plan Generations between January 1, 2020 and December 31, 2020.
+The contract is in effect for months in which you are enrolled in CHRISTUS Health Plan Guardian between January 1, 2022 and December 31, 2022.

 Each calendar year, Medicare allows us to make changes to the plans that we offer.
-This means we can change the costs and benefits of CHRISTUS Health Plan Generations after December 31, 2020.
-We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2020.
+This means we can change the costs and benefits of CHRISTUS Health Plan Guardian after December 31, 2022.
+We can also choose to stop offering the plan, or to offer it in a different service area, after December 31, 2022.